jju/stubbl/teams/cacklingfuries.md

 | **Danr**      | Cackling Furies | Blitzer        |   13 |   11 |    7 |   31 |    9 |    2 |    1 |    3 |    2 |    0 |    3 |   56 |

-Aronne is the star of the future for this team, set to take over [[Snow]]'s spot in the top 5 Furies as soon as GCX begins.
+While the old-era superstar [[Rodrik]] is still atop the Furies' leaderboard, [[Aronne]] is the future for this team. [[Luanna]]'s surprise passing performance in GCX got her the [[relentlesscannon]] award for the season, and could be an indication of a more well-rounded approach to future BludBol.

 ### Management

 ### Fans

 Cackling Furies fans don't have a lot of rivalries, getting in everyone's faces about evenly.
-They do, however, dislike the [[oldwyrms]] quite vehemently.
+They do, however, dislike the [Old Wyrms](oldwyrms) quite vehemently.
 The Furies' style of play can make them quite dangerous to the (fragile) Wyrms as well.

 ### Famous Games

-The one where Yusra got 3 interceptions in one match and then died.
+The match in Green Cup VIII (Week 1) against the [Kaiju Dynamo](kaijudynamo) where Yusra got 3 interceptions in one match and then died.

-The UBBL Challenge match with all the casualties.
+The UBBL Challenge II match against the [[gentlefolk]] with all the casualties.